 With the arrival of online casinos in the mid to late 1990s, baccarat soon became a staple.
 It’s hard (if not impossible) to pinpoint the first online venue to offer baccarat, but one thing’s for sure: it’s as popular now as ever.
 As with other card games, baccarat is translated to the screen with impressive results, and today’s online versions are incredibly accurate to the real game itself.
 It lends itself to mobile devices very well, and allows for a more relaxing experience than more fast-paced games.

-How is Online Baccarat Different to Traditional Baccarat?
+How is Live Baccarat Different to Traditional Baccarat?

-Another benefit is that online baccarat moves faster than the real-world equivalent.
-You can expect faster dealers and fewer delays from other players, helping the game to flow in a more fluid, exciting way.
-If you’re afraid that you’ll miss the presence of a dealer completely, or if you’d like some sense of interaction as you play, most online casinos today offer you a live baccarat game.
-These are hosted by glamorous dealers and feature the same sense of sophistication as their offline counterparts.
-It’s definitely worth considering if you’re looking to ease yourself into the online world of baccarat after playing it in brick-and-mortar casinos for years.
+Another benefit is that live baccarat online moves faster than the real-world equivalent.
+You can expect quicker dealers and fewer delays from other players, helping the game to flow in a more fluid, exciting way.
+With live baccarat, you don’t need to be afraid about missing the presence of a dealer.
+You rather select the type of dealer you prefer.
+Live baccarat are most often hosted by glamorous dealers and feature the same sense of sophistication as their offline counterparts.
+It’s definitely worth considering if you’re looking to ease yourself into the new online casino world of baccarat after playing it in brick-and-mortar casinos for years.
 Online baccarat also runs on a Random Number Generator (RNG), ensuring the game remains fair again and again.